ebussola/OC-Statefull-Website/README.md

 Make sure you are using the {% flash %} tag.

-1. Drop the component onto your layout.
-2. Active this feature on the settings page.
+By default this feature is disabled, **just active this feature on the settings page**.

 In the settings you can adjust the delay to close the alert or set the wrapper element where the alert will be placed.